 Black men and women have lower life expectancies than white men and women in all counties.
 Life expectancy for black women ranges from 69.6 to 82.6 years, and for black men, from 59.4 to 77.2 years.
-In both cases, no counties are ahead of the international frontier, and some are more than 50 years behind.
-The researchers were not able to analyze other race categories because of low population levels in many counties.
+No counties are ahead of the international frontier in both cases; some are more than 50 years behind.
+The researchers could not analyze other race categories because of low population levels in many counties.

 The authors propose that state and local policymakers use the life expectancy data and the county comparisons to tailor strategies that will fit the dynamics of their communities.
 This resonates with local policymakers, such as Dr. David Fleming, Director of Public Health - Seattle & King County.

 "It's not the health care system that's having the biggest impact on health; it's the community," Dr. Fleming said.
-"The average person in the US spends one hour annually in a physician's office unless they are really sick.
-So until we start moving our interventions out into the communities where people live, we are not going to get ahead of these problems."
+"The average person in the US spends one hour annually in a physician's office unless they are sick.
+So we will not get ahead of these problems until we move our interventions into the communities where people live."

 The Seattle & King County health department is collaborating with IHME on an ambitious analysis of health in King County, one of the largest studies of its kind.
 Called the Monitoring Disparities in Chronic Conditions (MDCC) Study, researchers are integrating data from emergency medical services, hospital discharge databases, pharmacy records, and other sources to identify the biggest health challenges in King County.
 They are surveying 9,000 people and taking blood samples to analyze for a range of risk factors and diseases.